jmcolella/fiftythree-homework/README.md

 # Additional Notes
 - For creating the modal, I found some quick CSS through W3 and imported that into the application.
 - If I had more time, I would devise a better solution for handling different messages for each modal.
-Each message is passed into a function, but that gets a bit unwieldly if there are a bunch of modals with a lot of text for each.
+Each message is passed as an argument into a function, but that gets a bit unwieldly if there are a bunch of modals with a lot of text for each.
+- I would also have liked to consolidate all of the buttons into one reusable component since they all have pratically the same functionality.